albar965/littlenavmap-manual/src/en/COMMANDLINE.rst

   --help-all                                     Displays help including Qt
                                                  specific options.
   -v, --version                                  Displays version information.
+  -q, --quit                                     Quit an already running instance.
+                                                 The running instance might still
+                                                 ask about exiting or saving files.
   -p, --settings-path <settings-path>            Use <settings-path> to store
                                                  options and databases into the
                                                  given directory.